 State of the Art Facilities

-Campbell University’s Physician Assistant Program is housed in the new Leon Levine Hall of Medical Sciences.
+Campbell’s Physician Assistant Program is housed in the Leon Levine Hall of Medical Sciences.
 The 96,500 square foot facility contains a simulation center for standardized patients, a physical assessment lab, 12 OSCE rooms, and an anatomy lab.
-It includes numerous student group rooms, a resource library, a small café, and sophisticated technical equipment for hands-on, real-life application.
+It includes student group rooms, a resource library, a small café, and sophisticated technical equipment for hands-on, real-life application.
 In 2016, the PA Program will joining its colleagues at CPHS in the Tracey F. Smith Hall of Nursing & Health Sciences, which is currently under construction.

 Elevate Your Career